 One more charge was yet to happen.
 And I had a really good feeling about this.
 In the previous charges they had closed him in.
 Cornered and with the lions pouncing from 5 to 10 meters, the Buck didn’t seem to have many seconds left to say his goodbyes.
 I lifted my head from the action to take in the moment.
 A herd of zebras had come to watch or help out the buck.
 I’m not really sure what they were doing but I don’t blame them for wanting to watch up close.
 I lifted my head further to see a herd of elephants coming over the far hill at sunset.
 An unbelievable moment.
 Now back to it my attention quickly refocused on the heart of the action.

 A chorus of roars filled the twilight bush.
-I knew this came from the lions in the release enclosure at the other side of the reserve.
+I knew this came from the lions at the other side of the reserve.

 Africa and Alika were somewhat deterred by this.
 Their ears perked up and their expressions softened like a child being put back in his box for talking out of line.
 With their tails between their legs they backed off.
 The buck seized the opportunity and scampered.